IgniteUI/igniteui-xplat-docs/doc/en/components/general-changelog-dv.md

 ---
-title: $Platform$ What's New | $ProductName$ | Infragistics
+title: {Platform} What's New | {ProductName} | Infragistics
-_description: Learn about new features in the $ProductName$.
+_description: Learn about new features in the {ProductName}.
-_keywords: Changelog, What's New,  $ProductName$, Infragistics
+_keywords: Changelog, What's New,  {ProductName}, Infragistics
 mentionedTypes: ["SeriesViewer", "XYChart", "DomainChart", "XamDataChart", "XamGeographicMap", "DatePicker", "MultiColumnComboBox", "CategoryChart", "CrosshairLayer", "FinalValueLayer", "CalloutLayer", "DataLegend"]
 namespace: Infragistics.Controls.Charts
 ---
-# $ProductName$ Changelog
+# {ProductName} Changelog

-All notable changes for each version of $ProductName$ are documented on this page.
+All notable changes for each version of {ProductName} are documented on this page.

 <!-- Angular -->